AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/lists/list-spells-optional-features-shroud-of-shadow-xge.md

 cssclasses: json5e-note
 tags:
 - ttrpg-cli/spell/list/optfeature/shroud-of-shadow
+aliases:
-aliases: ["Spells for Shroud of Shadow"]
+- Spells for Shroud of Shadow
 ---
 # Spells for Shroud of Shadow